What Are Spider Veins?

 As venous insufficiency progresses, you may experience cramping in your legs.
 This often occurs at night, which can disrupt your sleep schedule.
 Swelling in the legs and ankles and a feeling of heaviness is also quite common, and your legs can start to feel week.
 Skin tends to become itchy and tight over the area, and you might notice thickening and discoloration.
 Some patients have restless leg syndrome, and in severe situations, blood clots or leg ulcers can develop.

-The answer to what are spider veins’ risk factors includes a combination of genetic tendencies and lifestyle choices.
+The answer to what are risk factors for spider veins includes a combination of genetic tendencies and lifestyle choices.
 Research shows that more than 50 percent of Americans experience spider veins, varicose veins, or both at some point, and the issue can affect both men and women.
 Men typically develop spider veins and varicose veins as they grow older, because valves tend to wear down over time.
 Often, symptoms of vein disease appear after the age of 50.

 Women also notice more spider veins and varicose veins as they grow older, but there are other factors that can put women at higher risk.
 For example, pregnancy and menopause put pressure on women’s bodies, which can lead to spider veins and varicose veins.